tsunami416604/azure-docs.hu-hu/articles/azure-monitor/app/status-monitor-v2-detailed-instructions.md

 ## <a name="prerequisites-for-powershell"></a>A PowerShell előfeltételei

-A PowerShell-példány naplózása a `$PSVersionTable` parancs futtatásával.
+A PowerShell-példány naplózása a parancs futtatásával `$PSVersionTable` .
 Ez a parancs a következő kimenetet hozza létre: